 Based on ASC 815, the Company determined that the convertible debt contained embedded derivatives and full-ratchet provision which the Company valued the embedded derivative using the Black-Scholes method.
+The following table represents fair value of embedded derivative movement from the date of issuance to December 31, 2016:

+As a result of initial recording of derivative liability of \$41,000 for convertible notes issued in 2015 with proceeds of \$49,000 the Company recorded debt discount of \$30,500 at the date of issuance of convertible note payable for issuances occurred in 2015.
+The Company recorded additional debt discount of \$10,500 in June 2015 to true up the debt discount balance.
+The original debt discount amount of \$30,500 should have been recorded as \$41,000.
+The Company accretes debt discount of \$41,000 for convertible notes issued in 2015 and \$70,334 for convertible note issued in 2014 over the life of the convertible note.
+The Company recorded accretion of \$15,507 and \$91,500 for the year ended on December 31, 2016 and 2015 which is recorded as interest expense.

 The following table represents fair value of embedded derivative movement from the date of issuance to December 31, 2015:

 As a result of initial recording of derivative liability of \$30,500 for convertible notes issued in 2015 with proceeds of \$49,000 the Company recorded debt discount of \$30,500 at the date of issuance of convertible note payable for issuances occurred in 2015.
 The Company accretes debt discount of \$30,500 for convertible notes issued in 2015 and \$70,334 for convertible note issued in 2014 over the life of the convertible note.
-The Company recorded accretion of \$91,500 for the year ended December 31, 2015 which is recorded as interest expense.

-The following table represents fair value of embedded derivative movement from the date of issuance to December 31, 2014:

-As a result of initial recording of derivative liability of \$70,334 with proceeds of \$100,000 the Company recorded debt discount of \$70,334 at the date of issuance of convertible note payable.
-The Company accretes debt discount of \$70,334 over the life of the convertible note which is 12 months.
-The Company recorded accretion of \$17,583 for the year ended December 31, 2014 which is recorded as interest expense.